KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `octomirror-module.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `jshint` in file `octomirror-module.js`: Replace "jshint" by "eslint".
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `XMLHttpRequest` in file `packed_client.js`: Replace it with built-in fetch.
+7. Recommendation: Found `XMLHttpRequest` in file `packed_client.js`: Replace it with built-in fetch.
+8. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-OctoMon by christopherpthomas](https://github.com/christopherpthomas/MMM-OctoMon)